Ocean liner: 19th century

-As the size of ship increased, the wooden hull became fragile.
-Beginning with the use of an iron hull in 1845, and then steel hulls, solved this problem.
+As the size of ships increased, the wooden hull became unreliable.
+The start of the use of iron hulls in 1845, and then of steel hulls, solved this problem.
 The first ship to be both iron-hulled and equipped with a screw propeller was SS Great Britain, a creation of Brunel.
 Her career was disastrous and short.
 She was run aground and stranded at Dundrum Bay in 1846.
 In 1884, she was retired to the Falkland Islands where she was used as a warehouse, quarantine ship, and coal hulk until she was scuttled in 1937.
 The American company Collins Line took a different approach.
 It equipped its ships with cold rooms, heating systems, and various other innovations but the operation was expensive.
 The sinking of two of its ships was a major blow to the company which was dissolved in 1858.

 In 1858, Brunel built his third and last giant, SS Great Eastern.
 The ship was, for 43 years, the largest passenger ship ever built.
 She had the capacity to carry 4,000 passengers.
 Her career was marked by a series of failures and incidents, one of which was an explosion on board during her maiden voyage.

-Many ships owned by German companies like Hamburg America Line and Norddeutscher Lloyd were sailing from major German ports, such as Hamburg and Bremen, to the United States during this time.
+Many ships owned by Hapag-Lloyd were sailing from major German ports, such as Hamburg and Bremen, to the United States during this time.
 The year 1858 was marked by a major accident: the sinking of SS Austria.
 The ship, built in Greenock and sailing between Hamburg and New York twice a month, suffered an accidental fire off the coast of Newfoundland and sank with the loss of all but 89 of the 542 passengers.

-In the British market, Cunard Line and White Star Line (the latter after being bought by Thomas Ismay in 1868), competed strongly against each other in the late 1860s.
+In the British market, Cunard Line and White Star Line competed strongly against each other in the late 1860s.
 The struggle was symbolised by the attainment of the Blue Riband, which the two companies achieved several times around the end of the century.
 The luxury and technology of ships were also evolving.
 Auxiliary sails became obsolete and disappeared completely at the end of the century.
 Possible military use of passenger ships was envisaged and, in 1889, RMS Teutonic became the first auxiliary cruiser in history.
 In the time of war, ships could easily be equipped with cannons and used in cases of conflict.
 Teutonic succeeded in impressing Emperor Wilhelm II of Germany, who wanted to see his country endowed with a modern fleet.

 In 1870, the White Star Line's RMS Oceanic set a new standard for ocean travel by having its first-class cabins amidships, with the added amenity of large portholes, electricity and running water.
-The size of ocean liners increased from 1880 to meet the needs of immigration to the United States and Australia.
+The size of ocean liners increased from 1880 onward to meet the needs of migration to the United States and Australia.